 And the next morning, shortly after sunrise, I opened the curtains to THIS!

 Can you believe that view?
 That deck itself is as large as the entire first floor of our house, no joke.
 We spent the early morning hours watching the beach-goers below dig for crabs, build sandcastles and fly kites.
 We couldn't wait to join them.

 But first - a fabulous breakfast at Cedars Restaurant and a dip in the infamous Grotto Mineral Pool.
 After your soak, you go upstairs for endless tapas, exclusively served to robed spa guests only!
 Anywhere that encourages fancy dining in bathrobes is where I want to be.

 Feeling fully rejuvenated, we spent the remainder of afternoon at the beach frolicking around the eternal low tide.

 One night just wasn't enough, so I've decided to return for our next family trip.
 Although we stayed in their fancier oceanfront suite, the grounds have a distinct campground feel with cozy log cabins sprinkled throughout the property.
 Kids rode bikes through the woods and families enjoyed bonfires on the beach.
 They even have entertaining recreation programs for little ones and a very special Vacay It Forward charity initiative that I'd love to support.

 The drive home was pretty and pleasant as we made our way south through Victoria, boarding another ferry into the States just as the sun sunk below the horizon.
 We were quiet and reflective.
 Appreciating these last moments together as a family of two.
 And anticipating future adventures as a soon-to-be family of three.

-This post is sponsored by Friday Harbor House.
+This post is sponsored by Rockwater Secret Cove Resort and Tigh-Na-Mara Seaside Spa Resort.
 The content and opinions are all my own.
 Thank you for supporting the sponsors that keep Happiness Is running!